KokiSecurityLab/CySA-Study-Notes/Technical_Paper_015.md

 # Koki's Technical Paper #015
-**Autonomous Protocol — Protecting System Integrity Through "Inverse Logic" Validation**
+**Autonomous Protocol — Protecting My Independence Through "Counter-Logic"**

 ### Summary Digest
 In an era of mass-produced information, the "Autonomous Protocol" is defined as the rigorous ability to validate logic independently, remaining free from the biases of external consensus.
 For a system built on "Counter-Logic," the priority is the validation of internal agency over external instructions.
 In cybersecurity, blind adherence to external commands leads to "Command Injection" vulnerabilities; thus, the inherent habit of choosing the "inverse" is a high-level verification that the internal OS remains 100% autonomous.